iknowkungfoo/cfquery-to-json/docs/index.md

 # Testing

-A collection of tools to convert query objects to structs and arrays, when can then be serialized to varous forms of JSON.
+A collection of tools to convert ColdFusion query objects to structs and arrays, then serialize those to varous forms of JSON.